julzaza/wildwitchherbs/_posts/2025-07-18-emotional-healing-herbs.md

 - Seal the jar and speak your healing intention aloud.

 Bury it under a tree, keep it on your altar, or open it during moments of sorrow to release the spell’s energy.

+And here is [How to Make Moon Water for Witchcraft](/moon-water-magic/) in case you haven't done this witchy but potent potion.

 ---